 - For the frosting, mix the softened butter until smooth.
 Slowly add the powdered sugar, salt, tequila, lime juice and milk.
 Mix on medium speed for 3 minutes adding a bit more liquid if needed or more powdered sugar if too thin.
 Reduce speed of mixer to low and mix 3 more minutes or until the buttercream is creamy and smooth.

 If you love cocktail-inspired desserts like this one, make sure to check out our Piña Colada Cake recipe also!
 This fabulous cake features ultra moist Coconut cake layers with crushed pineapple filling and a hint of rum.
 Yum!

 Thanks for stopping by!
-If you try our Margarita Cake, we’d love to hear what you think!
+If you try our Margarita Cake recipe, we’d love to hear what you think!